Chicago’s latest Blues Brothers: Buddy Guy and … Bob Fioretti?

 He’s a blues legend who’s jammed with everyone from Muddy Waters and Howlin’ Wolf to Junior Wells, Jeff Beck and Eric Clapton.

-So when guitar icon Buddy Guy promises to appear at a fundraiser offering “two legends on one stage” blues fans are likely to get excited.
+Guy is scheduled to appear at a Jan.
+31 fundraiser initially billed as “two legends on one stage.”

-Ald.
-Bob Fioretti, Guy’s “longtime friend,” who’s making a second attempt at becoming the city’s mayor.
+If the pairing of Fioretti and Guy doesn’t make you Stone Crazy, don’t start singing the blues.

+Also appearing at the fundraiser for Fioretti’s mayoral bid at Guy’s South Loop blues club is Grammy-winning singer Bobby Rush, whose brand of blues, soul and “folk-funk” have made him a legend in his own right.

-“The Return of Bobby and Buddy” is offering “two legends on one stage” for $50.
-The fundraiser will be emceed by Mancow Muller of WLS Radio at 700 S. Wabash Ave.
+“The Return of Bobby Rush With Special Guest Buddy Guy” will be emceed by Mancow Muller of WLS Radio at 700 S. Wabash Ave.
+The ticket price is $50.

+Fioretti, Guy’s “longtime friend,” is making a second attempt at becoming the city’s mayor.

-The event follows a $500,000 donation from Buddy Guy’s management company to Fioretti on Saturday.
+The event follows a $500,000 donation from Buddy Guy’s company to Fioretti on Saturday.

 The bulk of that money would go to paid TV and radio ads as well as hiring additional field staff, James Anderson, Fioretti’s spokesman, said.